CuriousYoda/Instagram-Photo-Scraper/README.md

   - Set up your instagram user name and password in the properties file.
 - Set up the folder path to download images in the properties file
 - Run the insta-scraper.exe either by double clicking or by opening CMD prompt and typing "insta-scraper.exe"
-- Photos will be downloaded to the folder you specified.
-User photos will be saved to a folder name with User Full Name and Hashtag photos to a folder named with that hashtag
+- Posts will be downloaded to the folder you specified.
+User posts will be saved to a folder name with User Full Name and Hashtag posts to a folder named with that hashtag

 ## Development & Packaging
 - PyInstaller is used to package the exe file